START HERE

 www.stlyouthjobs.org 314-499-8176

 STL Youth Jobs trains youth to be ready for high growth jobs through individualized career assessment, financial literacy and job readiness training, employment experience.
 Works with partner corporations to provide training and future employment.
-Check their website for targeted neighborhoods and to apply.

 THE SPOT (for ages 13-24)

-4169 Laclede Ave.
-63108
+4169 Laclede Ave., St. Louis, MO 63108

-www.thespot.wustl.edu/ 314-535-0413
+www.thespot.wustl.edu 314-535-0413

-THOMAS DUNN'S DROP-IN CENTER
+THOMAS DUNN'S DROP-IN CENTER/THE PLACE

-3113 Gasconade 63118
+3113 Gasconade St. St. Louis, MO 63118

 www.tdunn.org 314-353-3050

-YOUTH EMERGENCY SHELTER (YES)
+EPWORTH EMERGENCY SHELTER SYSTEM

-24/7 Helpline: 314-727-6294 or 800-899-5437
+24/7 Helpline: 800-899-5437 (KIDS)

 Provides food, therapeutic services, transitional housing to youth experiencing homelessness or family crisis.